Welcome to our comprehensive guide to the Moselle Valley!

 As we approach the penultimate stage of our trip, here is the Moseltalbrücke.
 It is a motorway bridge crossing the Moseltal.
 Inaugurated in 1972, it allows the A61 to link the Hunsrück to the Eifel.

-Seen from the valley, it makes a great impression with its height of 136 metes.
-It is indeed the third highest bridge in Germany.
-You can admire from the belvedere of the motorway rest areas … and take the opportunity to discover Roman ruins nearby.
+Seen from the valley, it makes a great impression with its height of 136 metres.
+It is indeed the third-highest bridge in Germany.
+You can admire the belvedere of the motorway rest areas … and take the opportunity to discover Roman ruins nearby.

 Winningen

-Here we are in the last city of charm of the Moseltal before arriving in Koblenz.
+Here we are in the last city of the charm of the Moseltal before arriving in Koblenz.

 Winningen is one of the most beautiful villages in Rhineland-Palatinate and annually hosts the Winninger Moselfest, Germany’s oldest wine festival.
 It is also the longest party of its kind, spanning 10 days, from late August to early September.

-Thus, the Winningen Riesling variety that thrives on slate terraces is, according to the judgment of experts, one of the best wines in the world.
+Thus, the Winningen Riesling variety, which thrives on slate terraces, is, according to experts’ judgment, one of the best wines in the world.

 The parish church is a baroque hall church from 1695 flanked by a Romanesque tower.

-In the centre of the village, half-timbered houses surrounds a fountain which bears the name of Weinhexbrunnen (the fountain of the wine witch).
-It alludes to the witch trials that took place in the area in the 17th century.
+In the centre of the village, half-timbered houses surround a fountain bearing the name Weinhexbrunnen (the fountain of the wine witch).
+This name alludes to the witch trials that took place in the area in the 17th century.

 The witch hunt was not exclusive to Moseltal.
 There were also similar acts in Bergheim in Alsace.